[Updated after the passing of the Inflation Reduction Act of 2022.]

 Not only are you able to buy health insurance, but the coverage is also made affordable by the premium subsidy in the form of a tax credit.
 How much tax credit you get is calculated off of your modified adjusted gross income (MAGI) relative to the Federal Poverty Level (FPL) for your household size.

 Your MAGI for the purpose of ACA is basically:

 - your gross income;

-- minus pre-tax deductions from your paycheck (401k, FSA, …)
+- minus pre-tax deductions from paychecks (401k, FSA, …)

-- minus above-the-line deductions;
+- minus above-the-line deductions, for example: